seek-oss/datadog-custom-metrics/CONTRIBUTING.md

 ### Writing a semantic commit message

-Consider whether you are making a visible change to the public **skuba-dive** interface, which includes:
+Consider whether you are making a visible change to the public **seek-datadog-custom-metrics** interface, which includes:

 - Top-level exports from [src/index.ts](/src/index.ts)